mochidev/MDAboutControllerDemo/README.md

 `Type == List` Keys:

-- `Items` - an array of dictionaries with mandatory key `Name` and optional keys `Role` and `Link`, all of type string.
+- `Items` - an array of dictionaries with mandatory key `Name` and optional keys `Role` and `Link`, that descripe the rows:
+  - `Role` - an optional string shown in lower case in front of the `Name` string.
+  - `Link` - an optional URL string to link to if the text is tapped.
+  - `Email` - an optional Email string that will open an email panel.
+  - `EmailName` - an optional name to use in the To: field of the email panel.
+  - `Controller` - an optional controller to push on a navigation stack.
 - `Title` - an optional title string to include above the group.

 `Type == Text` Keys:

 - `Text` - the text to represent.
 - `Link` - an optional URL string to link to if the text is tapped.
-- `Email` - an optional Email string that will open an email panel.
-- `EmailName` - an optional name to use in the To: field of the email panel.
 - `Size` - an optional font size of type number.
 The default is 13pt.
 - `Alignment` - an optional string representing the text alignment.
 Can be either `Left`, `Right`, or the default, `Center`.